anhinga/Nodz/README.md

 this software uses [https://github.com/mottosso/Qt.py](https://github.com/mottosso/Qt.py), so  one needs to install that before playing with this fork:

   * `pip install Qt.py` worked for me.

+After doing this:

+  * `python nodz_demo.py` works in Python 3.7 for me.

 ### original README follows